Google-Developers-Sohag/Embedded-Systems-Roadmap/CONTRIBUTING.md

 | ![](https://user-images.githubusercontent.com/60224159/208230918-88ba1b46-da92-4ef0-ad1e-01d798d5372d.png) | 1) Head to the repository settings. <br/>2) Navigate to pages. <br> 3) Activate the `build and deployment from a branch` and select your deployment branch. <br> 4) Optionally restrict the build process to the `./docs` directory. |

 - Now you have a working automated deployment to your repo, in this case i am specifying the `./docs` folder as my deployment directory for the site, so docker won't include the rest of the branch in the building process, this saves much time in the deployment process.
+- For more (as customizing your site and setting up themes with jekyll), refer to the [Github-pages docs](https://docs.github.com/en/pages).